PascalCorpsman/CorP3D/Readme.md

 This does not mean that there will be some point in far future where i include all that fancy stuff.

-### You found bug or you know a good physics tutorial ?
+### You found a bug or you know a good physics tutorial ?

 Yes, please contact me, contribute to this project and help to improve it.